 Tourism Working Group

 The responsible tourism work of the AONB Partnership is guided by its Tourism Working Group.
-The Group meets three times a year and is Chaired by Pauline Elliott – owner and manager of Ninebanks Youth Hostel.
+The Group meets three times a year and is Chaired by Pauline Elliott/Ian Baker – owners and managers of Ninebanks Youth Hostel.

 Sustainable Tourism Enews

 The AONB Partnership produces an enewsletter designed for tourism businesses in and around the North Pennines.
 If you’d like to be added to the list – send an email to email@example.com